Raku/toolchain-bikeshed/build.md

 ### run
 Runs the given command on a shell and uses the output as value for the Makefile.in variable.
-The command can be a literal or again a hash for selection by plattform specifica.
+The command can be a literal or again a hash for selection by plattform specifics.
 The value hash would consist of a single key and a single value which is again a hash.

 Keys may be: